Tata Punch EV Facelift to Launch on February 20

 Tata Punch EV Battery Specifications

-Battery options are expected to carry over from the current model.
+Battery options will most likely carry over from the current model.
 These include a 25 kWh pack for up to 315 km range, producing 82 hp with 114 Nm torque, and a bigger 35 kWh pack with around 421 km range, providing 122 hp and 190 Nm.
-Fast charging supports quick top-ups.
-Some reports suggest a larger battery could be introduced for extended range, but this remains to be seen.
+Both batteries may be tuned for slightly improved range.

 Safety